openstack/oslo.policy/doc/source/admin/policy-yaml-file.rst

     "identity:create_user" : "role:admin"

+.. note:: ``admin`` is a built-in default role in Keystone.
+For more
+          details and other roles that may be available, see the `Keystone documentation on default roles. <https://docs.openstack.org/keystone/latest/admin/service-api-protection.html>`_

 You can limit APIs to any role.
 For example, the Orchestration service defines a role named ``heat_stack_user``.
 Whoever has this role is not allowed to create stacks: